markosluga/kolla-fountain/README.md

 Multiple host format is *host[startnumber,endnumber]* - kolla[02:03] represents hosts kolla02 and kolla03, kolla[02:04] represents hosts kolla02, kolla03 and kolla04.

+This file wil lbe copied to ~/multinode and the deployment will use the copied file.
+If you are chjanging things after the fact please make sure you are changing the corect file.

 Replace the following:

 [control]